mskyaxl/wsl-terminal/README.md

     bash -c "$(wget https://raw.githubusercontent.com/mskyaxl/wsl-terminal/master/scripts/install.sh -qO -)" '' -t
     ```

-2. Run `open-wsl.exe` to open a WSL terminal in current directory (need to be on a local NTFS volume, [more details](https://github.com/rprichard/wslbridge#building-wslbridge)).
+2. Run `open-wsl.exe` to open a WSL terminal in current directory.

 3. Run `tools/1-add-open-wsl-terminal-here-menu.js` ([help](https://github.com/mskyaxl/wsl-terminal#tools)) to add a `Open wsl-terminal Here` context menu to `explorer.exe` (Run `tools/1-remove-open-wsl-terminal-here-menu.js` to remove it).
 If you are using Total Commander, [Use wsl-terminal with Total Commander](https://github.com/mskyaxl/wsl-terminal/wiki/Use-wsl-terminal-with-Total-Commander) may help you.